mariadb-corporation/MaxScale/Documentation/Upgrading/Upgrading-To-MaxScale-2.2.md

 ### Regular Expression Parameters

 Modules may now use a built-in regular expression string parameter type instead of a normal string when accepting patterns.
-The only module using the new regex parameter type is currently *QLAFilter*.
+The modules that use the new regex parameter type are *qlafilter* and *tee*.
 When inputting pattern, enclose the string in slashes, e.g. `match=/^select/` defines the pattern `^select`.